 - To search by Appointment Location, enter “virtual” or “in person” in the text box.

 Your first appointment is referred to as a clinical assessment.
-The goal of this appointment is to learn about your concerns and determine out an effective way to help you.
+The goal of this appointment is to learn about your concerns and determine the most effective ways to help.
 The counselor will review the paperwork, listen to understand the reason for your visit, and ask questions about your personal history and current goals.
 The counselor will then make recommendations for the types of services that might be most appropriate.
-This may services or resources available through our office, support services available through other offices on campus, and/or referral for off-campus services.
+This may include services or resources available through our office, support services available through other offices on campus, and/or referral for off-campus services.
 If you have questions about the recommendations, discuss your concerns with the counselor.
 If you are not interested in pursuing these recommendations, you may decline to accept them.
 See Overview of Services and Scope of Clinical Care for more details.